amitkumar-Github8/Serverless-Resume-Parser/INSTRUCTIONS.md

 - [ ] Leave other options as default
 - [ ] Click **Create Table**

-> 🗃️ **Note:** Double-check the table name and partition key—they must match what's in your Lambda code!
+> Note: Double-check the table name and partition key—they must match what's in your Lambda code!

 ---

-## 5️⃣ Create an SNS Topic
+## 5. Create an SNS Topic

 - [ ] Go to **SNS → Create Topic**
 - [ ] Type: **Standard**